A FAMILY TURNS ITS BACK ON CHILDREN AND CONVINCES YOU OTHERWISE

 And believe us when we say that our advocacy spans from Summerkids to Sacramento to some of the nation’s most notable youth-serving organizations whose feet we currently hold to the fire, including the American Camp Association.

-And while the DiMassas are ultimately responsible for killing our child, aquatics organizations and others are complicit via inefficacious policies.
+And while the Summerkids owners are ultimately responsible for a child’s insidious death, aquatics organizations and others are complicit via inefficacious policies.
 We are demanding that they make sweeping changes at full speed.
 The same goes for the ACA.
 The same goes for state and county health agencies.
 And the list goes on.

 We do not relish this work.
 We do it, because we cannot bear hearing about another Roxie dying due to adults who fail children.

-Cara DiMassa is in a class of her own when it comes to failing children.
-Her community, her church, her fellow board members, her school contacts do not yet know the real Cara DiMassa.
-But they will.
+THe Summerkids director-owner is in a class of her own when it comes misleading people about Roxie’s death, according to the volumes of publicly available legal documents.
+Her community, her church, her fellow board members, her school contacts do not yet know the whole truth.
+But they will soon enough.

 Facts are ambitious.
 With a little nutrition, they eventually make their way to the surface.
 And in this case, they have, they did and they will continue to do so.
-Greater Los Angeles will soon understand the deeply unsettling reality of this family.
-And that reality will almost certainly unsettle thousands of parents, community organizations and others who have trusted them for decades.
+These facts will almost certainly unsettle thousands of parents, community organizations and others who have trusted this family with their most precious cargo for decades.

-DiMassa’s attorney knows a thing or two about people who ruin lives and orchestrate coverups.
-After all, Margaret “Peggy” Holm is defense counsel for USA Gymnastics, which was accused of covering up for Larry Nassar, the serial rapist and abuser of dozens and dozens of teenage girls the same age as DiMassa’s daughters.
-Nassar now faces 175 years in prison.
-That case is far from over.
+The Summerkids owners’ attorney knows a thing or two about people who ruin lives and orchestrate coverups.
+After all, Margaret “Peggy” Holm was defense counsel for USA Gymnastics, which was accused of covering up for Larry Nassar, the serial rapist and abuser of hundred of teenage girls who are now women, just like the Summerkids’ camp director-owner’s daughters.

-Holm and her client, the DiMassa family, should also prepare for the fact that our case is far from over and far from what it appears to be at the moment.
-Our case is not only about the killing of a little girl and the coverup that ensued.
-It’s about the long-term effects of that killing on a greater community and on state and federal standards and practices, all of which are going to point directly back to them.
+Holm and her Summerkids clients do not seem to understand the unprecedented federal lawsuit against them is not only about the brutal death of a little girl and the ensuing coverup.
+It’s about the long-term effects of those grossly negligent acts on a greater community and on state and federal standards and practices, all of which are going to point directly back to them.

 Sadly, the Summerkids story is far from unique.
 Again, this is why we do not sleep.
 It is also the cold, hard reality of advocacy — being embroiled in matters that are ugly, unfair, excruciatingly challenging, and in our case, highly personal.
 But we must assert ourselves as adults as an example for our kids.

-The DiMassas and Ms. Holm can equivocate, they can try to mitigate, they can continue to attempt every traditional trick in the book.
-But they have met their match.
-We are two people, two parents, who will and did do anything and everything for the child that they loved to the moon and back.
-That same child adored other children and adults and demanded that they too be happy and healthy.
+The Summerkids family owners and their staff and Peggy Holm can equivocate, they can try to mitigate, they can continue to attempt every traditional trick in the book.
+But they have met their match… a parent, a father, a husband who will and did do anything and everything to land justice for his family and expose those who ended his joy for exactly who they are.

-That’s what we will remember most about our daughter — that she was relentless in her fight for goodness and truth and decency.
-She was such a good little citizen who lived to love.
-That’s what we will remember.
+Roxie was relentless in her fight for goodness and truth and decency.
+She was an amazing young citizen who lived to love.
+That’s what we will remember most.

-Well, that and the fact that we sent her to Summerkids expecting her to come home that Friday.
+Well, that and the fact that we sent her to Summerkids expecting her to come home.

 Previous